johnstonbl01/generator-clementinesjs/generators/app/templates/clementinejs/README.md

-# Clementine.js MEAN Boilerplate
+# Clementine.js Boilerplate

-**Note**: Clementine.js is currently being transitioned to a Yeoman generator and has not yet been published.
-The installation steps below will not work at this time.

 ## Overview

-Clementine.js is a lightweight MEAN stack boilerplate intended for beginners and advanced users alike.
-The Standard boilerplate includes a few more bells and whistles to improve workflow, but remains a simple boilerplate without much fluff to get in the way.

-This version of the boilerplate contains a website that demonstrates the power of the stack, including some examples of how to apply Angular & data-binding using MEAN.
+Clementine.js is a lightweight boilerplate for fullstack JavaScript development which utilizes MongoDB, Express and Node.js.
+Coming in at just under 32 KB, Clementine.js is a perfect alternative to more feature-dense boilerplates.

+Clementine.js errs on the side of transparency and simplicity, making it an ideal starting point for beginner and seasoned developers alike.
+Note that this implementation assumes the developer wishes to perform implementation of more complex features him- or herself.

 ## Versions

+There are 3 versions of Clementine.js:

+- **Standard** (this version): the simplest version of Clementine.js.
+Intended for those who wish for the smallest and least intrusive footprint OR to implement features on their own.
+- [**Angular**](https://github.com/johnstonbl01/clementinejs-angular): a slightly more complex version of the same application.
+This version employs the use of AngularJS as the front-end framework.
-- [Beginner](https://github.com/johnstonbl01/clementinejs-beginner): A simplified version of the boilerplate intended for developers new to JavaScript and the MEAN stack.
+- [**Free Code Camp (FCC)**](https://github.com/johnstonbl01/clementinejs-fcc): A modified version of the standard boilerplate that is intended for use with the [Free Code Camp](http://freecodecamp.com/) curriculum.
-- [Bare](https://github.com/johnstonbl01/clementinejs-bare): A stripped down version of the boilerplate for quick prototyping
-- [FCC](https://github.com/johnstonbl01/clementinejs-fcc): An extension of the beginner version that includes authentication & authorization

 ## Quick Start Guide